Interactive exploration β rotation encodes position, dot products encode relative distance

 The magic of RoPE: when Q at position m and K at position n are both rotated, their dot product depends only on (m β n) β the relative distance.

-With random Q and K vectors, RoPE causes a natural decay in expected dot product as relative distance increases β a soft locality bias emerges without being explicitly programmed.
+When Q = K (same content), the RoPE-rotated dot product equals the average of cosines across frequency components.
+This creates a natural decay with distance β a soft locality bias emerges without being explicitly programmed.